-A ticking clock on climate change requires us to work together.
+A ticking clock on climate change requires us to work together and businesses must build a meaningful corporate sustainability strategy.

 However, the big question isn’t who’s doing what – but if we’re doing enough together.